Yamato-Security/hayabusa/README.md

 You can use the `pivot-keywords-list` command to create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.

-Important: by default, hayabusa will return results from all events (informational and higher) so we highly recommend combining the `pivot-keyword-list` command with the `-m` or `--min-level` option.
+Important: by default, hayabusa will return results from all events (informational and higher) so we highly recommend combining the `pivot-keywords-list` command with the `-m` or `--min-level` option.
 For example, start off with only creating keywords from `critical` alerts with `-m critical` and then continue with `-m high`, `-m medium`, etc...
 There will most likely be common keywords in your results that will match on many normal events, so after manually checking the results and creating a list of unique keywords in a single file, you can then create a narrowed down timeline of suspicious activity with a command like `grep -f keywords.txt timeline.csv`.

 ```
 Usage: pivot-keywords-list <INPUT> [OPTIONS]

 Options:
-  -t, --threads <NUMBER>    Number of threads (default: optimal number for performance)
+  -J, --JSON-input          Scan JSON formatted logs instead of .evtx (.json or .jsonl)
   -Q, --quiet-errors        Quiet errors mode: do not save error logs
   -c, --rules-config <DIR>  Specify custom rule config directory (default: ./rules/config)
+  -t, --threads <NUMBER>    Number of threads (default: optimal number for performance)
   -v, --verbose             Output verbose information
-  -h, --help                Print help

 Input:
   -d, --directory <DIR>  Directory of multiple .evtx files